 (6) A credit is not allowed under this section with respect to any amount deducted by the taxpayer for state tax purposes as a charitable contribution to a charitable organization qualified under section 501(c)(3) of the Internal Revenue Code, 26 U.S.C.
 501(c)(3).
 This section does not prevent a taxpayer from:

-(a) claiming a credit under this section instead of a deduction; or internet-based registration system that provides donors TAXPAYERS with the opportunity to obtain preapproval for a tax credit before making a contribution DONATION.
+(a) claiming a credit under this section instead of a deduction; or

 (b) claiming an exclusion, deduction, or credit for a charitable contribution that exceeds the amount forwhich the credit is allowed under this section.